 The consumer wins because of increased entertainment choices, but advertisers and media have already begun to strike back.
 “Digital ad insertion” allows cable operators to send different ads to different neighborhoods during the same commercial break.
 Internet television allows different ads to be directed to different Internet Protocol addresses.
 In traditional coaxial cable architecture, one signal [was] sent to all of the tens of thousands of homes in a service area from a single “head end,” the industry’s term for the transmission source.
 But now, as the industry moves to a hybrid fiber coaxial architecture, which allows for two-way communication, its systems include many more head-ends to transmit signals to smaller nodes.
 This means a different set of signals can be sent to each node, serving as few as 500 homes.

 When a cable operator pulls down a program from a satellite to distribute across its network, national advertising is already inserted into some of the commercial breaks, with spots left open for local ads.
 In the old days, those gaps had to be dubbed in from tapes.
 Now local ads are stored digitally on servers provided by companies like SkyConnect.
 And now that the hybrid fiber coaxial architecture has more head-ends, it is easy to plug different ads into the signals sent to different nodes.

-The Wired News article went on, “Targeting could be particularly attractive, for example, to a pizza delivery company that knows which neighborhoods account for the majority of its business.”
+Even in the 1990s, according to Wired News, “Targeting could be particularly attractive, for example, to a pizza delivery company that knows which neighborhoods account for the majority of its business.”
 Digital ad insertion can make local advertising (which is both important for cable company revenues and impossible to measure under older technologies) better targeted and more effective.